HomeBlogThe Ultimate Lake Tahoe Camping Guide

 Camp Shelley

 With only twenty-five individual campsites, Camp Shelley is a much more intimate campground than some of its nearby neighbors.
-Even so, your campsite here will be comfortable and well-equipped with parking, a campfire ring, picnic table, grill, and nearby restroom facilities with flush toilets and hot showers.
+Even so, your campsite here will be comfortable and well-equipped, with parking, a campfire ring, a picnic table, a grill, and nearby ADA-compliant restroom facilities with flush toilets and hot showers.

 RV campers—little ol’ Shelley is basic amenities only.
 You’ll have to look elsewhere for full hookups.